A compendium of Lie structures on tensor products: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to Rutwig Campoamor-Stursberg, Askar Dzhumadil'daev, Alexander Grishkov, Dimitry Leites, Johan van de Leur, Nikolai Vavilov and Yuri Zarhin for useful discussions and/or bringing important papers to my attention.
+Thanks are due to Rutwig Campoamor-Stursberg, Askar Dzhumadil'daev, Ale\-xan\-der Grishkov, Dimitry Leites, Johan van de Leur, Nikolai Vavilov and Yuri Zarhin for useful discussions and/or bringing important papers to my attention.
 Thanks are also due to the anonymous referee for pointing out a few inaccuracies in the text and suggesting many improvements.

 Sage software (\texttt{http://sagemath.org/}) version 4.3.2 was utilized to make conjectures and to verify some calculations performed in this paper.

 This work was supported by grants ERMOS7 (Estonian Science Foundation and Marie Curie Actions) and ETF9038 (Estonian Science Foundation).
 Part of this work was done during my visit to IH\'ES at February 2012.